 It is a place to come and take one's mind off of everything going on, and just focus on your equine partner and learning new horsemanship skills.

 Breaking Free's Horses for Heroes program is open to all eligible US Veterans who are interested in working with or around horses whether it be in the stable, Arena or hanging out in the pasture atmosphere.
 The program is in partnership with Muskingum & Guernsey County Veterans Organizations and WWP.

 The Horses for Heroes program will allow Veterans to identify their own goals for the program and to work individually, or in a group setting with their horse partner and an instructor.
 The first day at the barn is spent becoming acquainted with the horses.
-One can progress from there to learning to groom and saddle a horse to riding and going on trail rides.
+One can progress from there to learning to groom and saddle a horse to riding.

 We have two paths to choose from: non-mounted equine care, handling, and understanding or mounted recreational riding and lessons with an instructor.
 Whether you want to work with horses or just help out around the farm, Breaking Free Horses for Heroes has a place for you.
 There is no need for previous experience with equine; our staff will work with you to learn as much or as little as you want about equine.
 Once finished with the program Veterans are encouraged to return and help future Veteran's coming into the program.

 Breaking Free's Horses for Heroes mission is to partner with veterans and community organizations to provide an equestrian therapeutic environment to support and strengthen veterans' physical, emotional and psychological well being so they may lead independent, healthy and dignified lives.